New Zealand Company ships: Platina

 The Platina bought the disassembled paddle steamer Governor Arthur from Britain to Hobart on its 1832 voyage.
 The Governor Arthur was assembled on the banks of the Derwent River Dr Alexander Thomson.
 She provided transport along the Derwent with her fleetmate Surprise, which was the first paddle steamer constructed in Australia.
 In October 1833 the Governor Arthur sailed to Launceston, becoming the first steam powered vessel sail along the coast of Tasmania.

 On 14 December 1833, having been unable to find cargo, she sailed to Manila.
 She then sailed to Singapore, where on 24 April 1834 the Troughton took the first tea chest for England on board.
 The Troughton fired a celebratory 7-gun salute, which the Platina answered with a 13-gun salute.
 The Platina left Singapore on 13 June for London but had to put into Cape of Good Hope 7 October for repairs.
 R Brooks of London acquired the Platina in 1834 from Potters.

 In November 1836, while returning from Australia the Platina was caught by a severe storm in the North Sea.
 She had to cut away all of her masts to remain afloat.
 During her 1837 voyage to Australia she was again hit by a severe storm and was held up Cape Town for 12 days.
 On this same voyage she was carrying the revolving lights for the Iron Pot and Launceston Lighthouses.

 In 1840 under Captain Michael Wycheley she sailed to Wellington via Hobart as a store ship for the New Zealand Company with 2 settlers.
 The Platina also shipped Governor Hobson's house, which the company had assumed would be erected in Wellington.
 While at Hobart the Platina received orders from the British Government to take the house to Auckland.
-Much to the annoyance of the Wellington settlers, after unloading the New Zealand Company goods at Wellington the Platina sailed for Auckland, becoming what is thought to be the first European vessel to anchor in Waitemata harbor.
+Much to the annoyance of the Wellington settlers, after unloading the New Zealand Company goods at Wellington the Platina sailed for Auckland, becoming what is thought to be the first European vessel to anchor in Waitemata harbour.

 The Platina was acquired by Gillespy of London in 1848 and sailed from London to Coquimbo then to Honduras up to 1854.